intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/text-classification.md

 **Highlights**

-1. Easy-to-use models, could be fed into NNFrames or BigDL Optimizer for training.
+1. Easy-to-use Keras-Style defined models which provides compile and fit methods for training.
+Alternatively, they could be fed into NNFrames or BigDL Optimizer.
 2. The encoders we support include CNN, LSTM and GRU.

 ---